johnxlai/note-taker/README.md

 As a small business owner I want to be able to write and save notes, so that I can organize my thoughts and keep track of tasks I need to complete.

 ## Description
 * This is a note taker app build on express.js.
-The Users can create and save existing notes.
-The notes will be saved in the databases.
+The users can create new notes, save and view or delete existing notes.
+The notes are saved in the databases.

 * This project uses the express and uniqid.